We’ve had a busy few weeks since we started back after the Christmas break.

 Yoga and relaxation

 At the end of our session we all have a short relaxation time to unwind our bodies and minds after the busy session at nursery.
-We recognise that relaxation is absolutely vital to children’s health and well-being and we have been using lots of different techniques to help us to relax from listening to music, lying down and listening to relaxing instructions, breathing exercises and even some simple yoga.
+We recognise that relaxation is absolutely vital to children’s physical and mental health and well-being and that they have a right to learn about how to support this (UNCRC A17) We have been using lots of different techniques to help us to relax from listening to music, lying down and listening to relaxing instructions, breathing exercises and even some simple yoga.
 The children have taken to these new practices brilliantly.
 They are really starting to show and understanding of how and why it is important to relax and have started to talk about how this relaxation makes them feel, which we think is fantastic.

 Martin Luther King Day